 Scroll to the bottom to submit an application

-NOTE: Deadline to apply is Monday, July 10th, 2017 by 5pm Eastern Time
+NOTE: Extended deadline to apply is Friday, July 14th, 2017 by 5pm Eastern Time

 Congratulations on your decision to apply for 20th Annual National Foundation for Women Legislators (NFWL) – National Rifle Association (NRA) Bill of Rights Essay Contest!
 Each year, NFWL and the NRA join forces to provide six female high school juniors and seniors (Class of 2017 or 2018) a $3,000 college scholarship and an all-expense-paid trip to NFWL’s Annual Conference.
 This year’s conference will take place November 14 – 18 at the Loews Minneapolis Hotel in Minneapolis, MN.
 Please carefully read the following instructions.
 Good luck!